EastyMoryan/nfl-rushing/README.md

 If you have any questions regarding requirements, do not hesitate to email your contact at theScore for clarification.

 ### Installation and running this solution
-Install the current versions of Python (this was tested on 3.6 and 3.9) and Django (tested on 3.1.5) Navigate to this directory, run `python manage.py runserver` to run a local server, and visit `localhost:8000`
+1. Install the current version of Python (this was tested on 3.6 and 3.9) from https://www.python.org/downloads/
+2. Install and Django (tested on 3.1.5) via pip: `pip install django`
+3. Navigate to this directory, run `python manage.py runserver` to run a local server
+4. Visit `localhost:8000`